m0nka/mcHF/README.md

 Ideally, during peace time, you should have amateur radio licence to transmit with it!

 It could be easily built, it's firmware compiled and updated.
-The hardware is designed to be modular with mostly off the shelf components that could be easily soldered by hand and easy to repair.
+The hardware is designed to be modular with mostly off the shelf components that could be soldered by hand and if something goes wrong, easy to repair.

 Both, hardware and firmware is designed by combining the great work of many hams.
 Please feel free to make one yourself and contribute.